Functional JavaScript: basic concepts

 console.log(httpsUrl); // "https://example.com/hello"

-The new functions are more expressive semantically as well as more efficient, as we reduced the arity of the functions we use to create our urls.
+These new functions are semantically more expressive, and they reduce the arity of the functions we use to create the URLs.

 Point-free style

-Point-free is a functional programming style where functions are processed without mentioning their parameters —points—.
+Point-free style is a way of writing functions where they are processed without referencing their parameters —points—.

 language-javascript